-Modeling Ice Management (Dr. Martin Richard with Dr. Richard McKenna)
+Modelling Ice Management (Dr. Martin Richard with Dr. Richard McKenna)

 Scale-Model Testing of Floating Systems

-Fundamental questions remain regarding the scaling of results from model ice basins to predict full-scale behavior.
-For issues such as the prediction of loads, ice clearing and ice accumulation for vessels operating in ice, research is needed to evaluate and improve methodology and scaling of results for scale-models of floating structures.
+Fundamental questions remain regarding the scaling of results from model ice basins to predict full-scale behaviour.
+For issues such as the prediction of loads, ice clearing, and ice accumulation for vessels operating in ice, research is needed to evaluate and improve methodology and scaling of results for scale-models of floating structures.
 Scale-model testing of ice-induced loads on mooring systems and dynamically positioned floating systems have been identified as areas for further research.

 Modelling of Loads on Moored Floating Platforms